#

 As an independent developer, we have chosen to support only macOS Ventura and later versions to avoid the complexities and time-consuming nature of these workarounds.
 This decision is a matter of practicality and efficiency, not a reflection of a lack of effort or dedication.

 Marker Data has not been extensively tested on Intel-based Macs.
 Both our internal Notion and Airtable client binaries are built natively for the ARM64 architecture.
 While it is technically feasible to create universal binaries that support both Intel and Apple Silicon, doing so would necessitate incorporating additional dependency libraries, which could adversely affect upload performance.
-Hence, Marker Data is exclusively developed for Apple Silicon Macs.
+Starting with Marker Data version 1.1.0, application is exclusively build and optimised for Apple Silicon only.

 Marker Data is designed to operate solely on your computer, without any collection of personal information.
 All processes and data manipulations occur locally, ensuring that your sensitive information remains confidential and secure.
 However, it's important to note that when you choose to upload data to platforms such as Notion, Airtable or Dropbox, your information is subject to their respective privacy policies.
 We encourage you to read and familiarise yourself with their security & privacy policies to understand how they handle your data.
 Rest assured, our commitment to privacy means you can enjoy the benefits of our application without compromising your personal data.